galaxyproject/galaxy-hub/src/GalaxyUpdates/2016_12/index.md

 * **[Researcher Training Day](https://www.embl-abr.org.au/game2017/training-day/)** on 3 February, aimed at biomedical researchers who need to analyse their biological data
 * The **[GAMe 2017 Conference](https://www.embl-abr.org.au/game2017/conference/)** starts 4 February and features two full days of keynotes, accepted and sponsor talks, poster and sponsor sessions, birds­-of-­a­-feather gatherings, a conference dinner and lots of opportunities for networking.
 A draft program highlighting the planned structure of the meeting is available.
 * Each day has a theme, and participants can register for one or both days.
-  * BIO Day: Saturday will have a biology emphasis
+  * [BIO Day](https://www.embl-abr.org.au/game2017/conference/#programme): Saturday will have a biology emphasis
-  * INFO Day: Sunday will focus on infrastructure, tools, and development.
+  * [INFO Day](https://www.embl-abr.org.au/game2017/conference/#upstream3): Sunday will focus on infrastructure, tools, and development.
 * A **[four day workshop on Galaxy server administration](https://www.embl-abr.org.au/game2017/training-for-admin-workshop/)** runs 5-9 February.
 This is the 2nd time this workshop has been offered.
 The first time was last month and it was [very well received](https://www.embl-abr.org.au/game2017/training-for-admin-workshop/#instructors).
 Don't miss your chance to attend.

 ### Keynote Speakers

 We are pleased to announce that the keynote speakers for GAMe 2017 will be James Taylor and Björn Grüning.
-These two probably don't need introductions in a Galaxy newsletter, but here are some brief ones:
+These two probably don't need introductions in a Galaxy newsletter, but here are some brief ones anyway:

-[James Taylor](http://taylorlab.org/) is the Ralph S. O’Connor Associate Professor of Biology and associate professor of computer science at [Johns Hopkins University](http://jhu.edu/).
-He is a Galaxy Project PI, and one of the original developers of the Galaxy platform.
-In addition to Galaxy, his group also works on understanding genomic and epigenomic regulation of gene transcription through integrated analysis of functional genomic data.
-James received a PhD in computer science from Penn State University, where he was involved in several vertebrate genome projects and the ENCODE project.
+**Dr [James Taylor](http://taylorlab.org/)** is the Ralph S. O’Connor Associate Professor of Biology and associate professor of computer science at [Johns Hopkins University](http://jhu.edu/).
+He is a Galaxy Project PI, and one of the original developers of the Galaxy platform for data analysis, and his group works on extending the Galaxy platform, and understanding genomic and epigenomic regulation of gene transcription through integrated analysis of functional genomic data.

-[Dr Björn Grüning](BjoernGruening) is with the [Bioinformatics Group](http://www.bioinf.uni-freiburg.de/team.html) at [Albert-Ludwigs-Universität Freiburg](http://www.uni-freiburg.de/), in Freiburg Germany, where he heads the [Freiburg Galaxy Project](http://www.bioinf.uni-freiburg.de/Galaxy/index.html).
-His extensive list of publications includes several that feature Galaxy prominently,  including the recent “Enhancing pre-defined workflows with ad hoc analytics using Galaxy, Docker and Jupyter” ([Grüning](http://biorxiv.org/content/early/2016/09/22/075457), et al, 2016).
-He is a prominent contributor the Galaxy Project and is a driving force in the Galaxy community.
-He has presented at every Galaxy Community Conference since 2012, and has become a popular instructor at GCC (and other) training events.
-In 2016 alone he helped organize the Bioconda Contribution Fest, Swiss-German Galaxy Days, the Galaxy Training Materials Contribution Fest, the Galaxy DevOps Workshop, and the Conda Dependencies Codefest.
+**[Dr Björn Grüning](BjoernGruening)** is with the [Bioinformatics Group](http://www.bioinf.uni-freiburg.de/team.html) at [Albert-Ludwigs-Universität Freiburg](http://www.uni-freiburg.de/), in Freiburg Germany, where he heads the [Freiburg Galaxy Project](http://www.bioinf.uni-freiburg.de/Galaxy/index.html).
+His [publication list](http://orcid.org/0000-0002-3079-6586) includes several that feature Galaxy prominently,  including the recent “Enhancing pre-defined workflows with *ad hoc* analytics using Galaxy, Docker and Jupyter” ([Grüning, et al, 2016](http://biorxiv.org/content/early/2016/09/22/075457).
+He is a prominent contributor to, and is a driving force in, the Galaxy community.
+In the past year alone, he helped organize the Bioconda Contribution Fest, Swiss-German Galaxy Days, the Galaxy Training Materials Contribution Fest, the Galaxy DevOps Workshop, and the Conda Dependencies Codefest, and presented and taught at [GCC2016](https://gcc16.sched.org/?s=bj%C3%B6rn).
 His research interests include data visualisation, computational chemistry, and drug discovery.

-Björn and James will speak both days on topics that are relevant to each day's theme.

 ### ORAL Presentation Abstracts Deadline Extended to 14 December